-Art Gallery of New South Wales, Art Gallery of New South Wales Annual Report 2002, 'Year in review', pg.
-8-25, Sydney, 2002, 11, 12 (colour illus.), 24.
+Art Gallery of New South Wales, Art Gallery of New South Wales Annual Report 2002, Sydney, 2002, pp 11, 24, 62, col illus p 12.

-Richard Beresford', Look: 1953-2003 celebrating 50 years, 'Transformation: Society's gifts of enriching art from Europe help collection turnaround', pg.45-7, Newtown, May 2003, 47.
+Richard Beresford', Look: 1953-2003 celebrating 50 years, 'Transformation: Society's gifts of enriching art from Europe help collection turnaround', Sydney, May 2003, pp 45–47: p 47.

 Terry Ingram, The Australian Financial Review, ‘A masterly deal.
 Shipwreck finds a home’, 17 Jul 2002, p 52, illus p 51.